MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

 ### Implement REST service

-In order to trigger Liquibase migrations in runtime, we need to inject `LiquibaseContainer` object.
-Liquibase container holds appropriate Liquibase object that is created based on provided `jndiName` in `@LiquibaseChangelog` annotation.
+To trigger Liquibase migrations at runtime, we need to inject the `LiquibaseContainer` object.
+The LiquibaseContainer contains the corresponding Liquibase object, which is created based on the `jndiName` specified in the `@LiquibaseChangelog` annotation.

-*Note: If only one Liquibase configuration is provided in KumuluzEE config file, `jndiName` parameter or whole `@LiquibaseChangelog` annotation can be omitted.*
+*Note: If only one Liquibase configuration is specified in the KumuluzEE configuration file, the `jndiName` parameter or the entire `@LiquibaseChangelog` annotation can be omitted.*

 Sample service:
 ```java